 Self-Construction Savings vs Pre-built Biogas Digester

 A pre-built biogas digester would cost you countless dollars.
-By building it yourself, the cost would be as low as $20. but, what you need is a very comprehensive do it yourself guide.
+By building it yourself, the cost would be as low as $20. but, what you need is a very comprehensive do-it-yourself guide.
 I browsed for such a guide on the web.
 Most of them are incomplete and hard to comprehend.
 But finally, I found one that actually helps and with this guide, I effectively built my first biogas digester and delighted in the complimentary gas.
-I have no knowledge of this type of stuff, but the guide is really detailed and so I can build it with no issue.
+I have no knowledge of this type of stuff, but the guide is really detailed so I can build it with no issue.
 You can too.
-Check the link below for more information.

 Agricultural Anaerobic Digestion